 Procedure and Participants

-The participants of this naturalistic field study were women who applied for various positions in a large Defense organization.
-The study was designed for roles that were intended for women only.
-All participants were in the age range of 16.2 to 24.5 (M = 17.3, SD = 0.5) before enlisting in the army.
-This longitudinal study collected data from the candidates on two separate test days, six months apart.
+The participants in this naturalistic field study were women who applied for various positions in a large defense organization.
+The study was designed to include roles that were intended for women only.
+All participants were in the age range of 16.2 to 24.5 (M = 17.3, SD = 0.5) at the moment of enlisting.
+This longitudinal study collected data from the candidates on two separate test days six months apart.
 These two separate test days represented two different military service selection system phases.
-The first selection day, attended by all candidates (N = 10,864), was conducted face-to-face.
+On the first day, attended by all candidates (N = 10,864), the selection process was conducted face-to-face.
 Some candidates (N = 6,721) took part in the second day of the selection process in person, which was in the format of FTF-AC.
 However, due to the outbreak of COVID-19, the remaining candidates (N = 4,143) underwent the assessment process online through a VAC.
 Both ACs followed best practice recommendations and are aligned with the ten essential recommendations according to the International Taskforce on Assessment Center Guidelines (2015).

-The assessors who participated in this study were either graduates of an army diagnostic position or students in the social sciences aged between 22 and 36 (M = 27.40, SD = 2.92).
-They worked for a large civilian recruitment company that provided selection processes for various organizations, not just the military.
-Face-to-face selection took place at the civilian recruitment company's site.
+The assessors who participated in the study were either army graduates who had held diagnostic positions or students in the social sciences aged between 22 and 36 (M = 27.40, SD = 2.92).
+They worked for a large civilian recruitment company that provided selection services for various organizations, not just the military.
+Face-to-face selection took place at the civilian recruitment company’s site.
 As with other selection procedures, all the participants were civilians without military training or knowledge.
-The assessors were selected through a rigorous process and were trained through various courses and mentoring programs under the supervision of senior occupational psychologists.
+The assessors were selected through a rigorous process and were trained by way of diverse courses and mentoring programs under the supervision of senior occupational psychologists.
 They tested the candidates on dimensions relevant to civilian positions, such as teamwork and leadership, which is consistent with other ACs.
-The assessment dimensions were the same in VAC and FTF-AC and were assessed using similar exercises were used to assess them.
+The assessment dimensions were the same in VAC and FTF-AC and were assessed using similar exercises.
 The Department of Military Behavioral Sciences provided data for this study, with the identification numbers of each candidate removed to ensure privacy and anonymity.

 Description of the Selection in the VAC and FTF-AC

 On the first day of selection, the candidates arrived at the selection site to take a cognitive test on a computer and attend a personal interview.
-The second selection day, on which some candidates performed on the selection site and some remotely, included an AC that lasted about three hours.
+The second selection day, which some candidates performed on the selection site and some remotely, included an AC that lasted about three hours.
 The FTF-AC was performed at the selection site with candidates and assessors present.
 For the VAC, the candidates and assessors connected virtually.
-The candidates in the AC were randomly divided into different groups, each of which included two assessors, with six candidates in the video-based selection and eight in the face-to-face selection.
+The candidates in the AC were randomly divided into different groups, each of which included two assessors, with six candidates in the VAC and eight in the FTF-AC.